What are bank deposit slips and how to fill one in

-People who’ve never deposited money in a bank account tend not to know much about deposit slips.
-These slips require different kinds of information, allowing you to deposit cash as well as cheques into a bank account.
+Bank deposit slips allow you to deposit cash as well as cheques into a bank account in branch.
 While you can use a deposit slip to deposit money into your own account, you can also use one to add funds into someone else’s account.

-A deposit slip or a bank deposit slip refers to the same form.
-Banks provide these slips to customers who wish to add funds to their bank accounts, which can come in the form of cash or cheques.
-Bank slips require different kinds of details, which include details about the deposit.
+A deposit slip, or a bank deposit slip, is used by customers who wish to add funds to their bank accounts which can come in the form of cash or cheques.
+Bank slips require details about the deposit, for example if it's cash or a cheque, how much you're depositing and into which account.
 They have separate sections that require cheque details, in case you’re depositing a cheque.

-When you use a deposit slip at a branch the teller accepts the slip along with your deposit and tallies one against the other.
-He or she processes the deposit slip and hands you a stub or a receipt.
+When you use a deposit slip at a branch the teller accepts the slip along with your deposit (that is the cash or the cheque) and tallies one against the other.
+They process the deposit slip and hand you a stub or a receipt, verifying the money has been deposited into your account.
 If you’re depositing a cheque and wish to withdraw funds at the same time the bank may let you request for cash through the same deposit slip.

 What is written on the back of a deposit slip?